cofoeducistudent/tam-ms1-c/README.md

 4. The hidden file **.gitignore** can also be deleted
 5. Ensure the correct rights are placed on your file structure.
 Your admin should be able to help.

-The file structure is references are relative.
-Therefore no changes are required.
+The file structure references are relative.
+Therefore no changes should be needed.

 You should end up with two files (**index.html** & **submission.html**) in the \public directory with the **ASSETS** folder.